patrickcapaldo/civi/README.md

     *   **Frontend Data Validation:** Performs basic checks (e.g., verifies the existence of key JSON files) to ensure the generated static files are present.
 (Note: More comprehensive frontend data validation tests can be added to `frontend/package.json` and executed here if needed).

     **Important:** This script ensures that only valid and correctly formatted data is propagated to the static JSON files, preventing potential visualization issues on the frontend.

+### Managing Case Studies

+Case studies are static content served by the frontend.
+To add, modify, or remove case studies:

+1.  **Edit Markdown Files:** Create or edit Markdown files (`.md`) in the `/case_studies` directory.
+Each file should include YAML frontmatter for metadata (title, author, date, thumbnail, tags, slug).
+2.  **Run the Build Script:** After making any changes to the Markdown files, you must run the following script to regenerate the static JSON files for the frontend:
+    ```bash
+    python3 scripts/build_case_studies.py
+    ```
+    This script will:
+    *   Parse all Markdown files in `/case_studies`.
+    *   Generate `frontend/public/case_studies/index.json` (metadata for all studies).
+    *   Generate `frontend/public/case_studies/articles/{slug}.json` (individual article content).

+    **Remember to run this script every time you change a case study Markdown file!**

 ## Contributing